Glencor Driving School logo

 These sensors change the traffic lights just like the sensors above the traffic lights, but with a few added features and a significant difference.
 Examples of the extra features are as follows.

-Charlie Wilson of Irvine, Driving Lesson Testimonial
+Charlie Wilson of Irvine, Driving Lesson Review

 No need to look any further.
 Davy will be the instructor for you.
 Whether you clip a kerb at 40 miles an hour at the beginning of your lessons (sorry!), or argue with him towards the end because you think you know better (I didn't and again, sorry!), Davy handles it all with an abundance of understanding and patience.
 His depth of knowledge is second to none!
 He adapted his teaching style to suit my needs and was completely flexible about working around my schedule.
 I guarantee that when your test time comes you will have all the tools, skills and confidence to pass first time.
 I did - and it was all thanks to Davy.